 Cleveland, OH 44195

 Dr. Distelhorst has developed and executed several notable nursing programs throughout her career.
-These include a dementia management program, geriatric in-home services program and a cross-cultural exchange program between Malone University in Canton, Ohio, and University College Lillebaelt in Odense, Denmark.
-Dr. Distelhorst has also collaborated with local community agencies for important population health initiatives at South Pointe Hospital, such as the Accountable Health Communities program and a medically tailored meal program for older adults being discharged from the hospital.
-In her role as a Clinical Nurse Specialist, she has mentored nurses in professional nursing practice and leadership through Shared Governance.
+These include a dementia management program, geriatric in-home services program and a cross-cultural exchange program between Malone University and University College Lillebaelt in Odense, Denmark.
+Dr. Distelhorst has also collaborated with local community agencies for important population health initiatives at Cleveland Clinic South Pointe Hospital, such as the Accountable Health Communities program and a medically tailored meal program for older adults being discharged from the hospital.
+In her role as a clinical nurse specialist, she has mentored many nurses in professional nursing practice and leadership through shared governance.

 Clinical Practice & Teaching